 - Commitment Ceremonies

-Dominating an entire market (i.e. “Weddings”, “Travel”, “Health”, etc…) is extremely hard, especially if you’re just getting started.
-It’s better to try and establish your authority in a niche, or segment (i.e. subniche) of your main market.
+Dominating a vertical market (i.e. “Weddings”, “Travel”, “Business”, etc…) is extremely hard, especially when you’re just starting out. you have a better chance of getting somewhere by focusing on establishing your authority in a niche, or a subset of your market.

 Take a look at the illustration below …